NSS-Data-Instructional-Stuff/data-analytics/python_for_analytics/projects/WeGo_DDA13/Data_Dictionary.md

 A trip is defined as one run of the vehicle from one end of the route to another in one direction.
 Two trips = one round trip.
 The TRIP_ID field provides a unique indicator for each trip.

-A trip has more routes than are recorded in this data.
+A trip has more stops than are recorded in this data.
 The stops with data are called Time Points, and these are the points along the route with specific scheduled times that bus operators must adhere to (i.e. they are not allowed to depart early from these stops).
 There are many intermediate stops in between, but we generally focus on the Time Points as a meaningful subset.
 All stops can be included, but the datasets become quite large.
 The values are captured by our vehicle tracking system, which uses a combination of GPS and an onboard computer with login information entered by the driver to match the vehicle to a given scheduled trip, route, and direction.

 **Dataset Columns:**
 CALENDAR_ID: Identifier for the date